-What do you do when it’s a hot summer day, you are getting ready to enjoy a day in the swimming pool, and you notice a leak around the area that houses your filter?
+What do you do when you notice a leak around the area that houses your filter?
 Initially, you may start to stress about the cost and time needed to repair it.
-However, many different things can cause this issue to happen, and not all of them require a hefty bill or hours of labor.
+However, many different things can cause this issue, and not all require a hefty bill or hours of labor.

 One common reason for a leak is an issue with the O-ring in your filter.
 Thankfully, this is a pretty simple fix.
 Fixing a problem with the O-ring doesn’t cost much and can be knocked out quickly.
-In this article, let’s explore what an O-ring is, what it does, how to replace it.
+In this article, let’s explore what an O-ring is, what it does, how to replace it, and more.

 What Is an O-ring and What Is Its Purpose?

 The purpose of the O-ring is to create a seal that prevents liquid from getting through.
 When it comes to your pool filter, the O-ring keeps the water from escaping through the filter’s connections and entering the mechanism itself.
 You’ll see that it is made of elastic/rubber material and resembles a large rubber band.
 You can pick one up at any pool supply store.
 Here’s one I found at my local Leslie’s store.

 Initially, they called this type of ring an “O” ring because of its shape.
 However, since its inception, there have been a variety of rings with the same purpose.
 Even though the concept is the same, there are slight variations in the design and manufacturing.
 The O shape doesn’t always apply, but it is still called an O-ring.

 Common Signs That Your O-ring Has Gone Bad

 There are two parts to diagnosing a bad O-ring.
-The first part is that it’s relatively simple to figure out when the O-ring needs to be replaced.
-For the second part, it’s because you will immediately notice something is wrong.
+The first part is recognizing that it’s relatively simple to figure out when the O-ring needs to be replaced.
+The second part is you will immediately notice something is wrong.
 This isn’t because of anything catastrophic, but three issues can occur:

 - Leaking Pool Filter – this might happen when the filter is under pressure or turned off.